50+ House Buying Tips

 It's not as easy as get a mortgage, grab the keys and, bish bash bosh, you're in.
 Buying a home's almost guaranteed to cost more than you think.
 Here's what to factor in.

-Stamp duty.
-Buy a property for more than £125,000 and you're likely to have to pay a percentage of its price to the taxman.
+Buy a property for more than £125,000 and you'll have to pay stamp duty land tax on its purchase price (unless you're a first-time buyer and your property is priced at less than £300,000).
 The easy way to find out how much is to use our Stamp Duty Calculator.

 Then there are the boring but essential extras: light bulbs, lamp shades, toilet brush, washing up bowl, door mats, hooks and extension leads.
 See how to furnish your pad for free on Freecycle and Freegle.